PierreGode/Linux-Active-Directory-join-script/README.md

    : removed line failing SASL config and blocking user to update password.: investigation started 03/11 : For users beeing unable to update password please do a git pull and run option 4: Reauthenticate to fix.

-Supported OS's: Ubuntu 14-22 + mate, Debian ,Cent OS,Rasbian ,Fedora, Linux Mint, Kali and Elemantary OS
+Supported OS's: Ubuntu 14-22 + mate, Debian ,Cent OS,Rasbian ,Fedora, Linux Mint, Kali, Zorin and Elemantary OS

 Added support to Perform a SASL (Negotiate/Kerberos/NTLM/Digest) LDAP bind with request signing (integrity verification) on-SSL-encrypted) LDAP connection. see more in wiki.